Skip to content

 Pause and Resume BitLocker Using PowerShell (Advanced)

-For those comfortable with commands, you can pause BitLocker using PowerShell by opening it as an administrator and using the ‘manage-bde -protectors -disable’ command.
+If you’re comfortable with commands, you can pause BitLocker using PowerShell.
+Open Windows Terminal as an administrator, choose PowerShell, and use the command ‘manage-bde -protectors -disable C:’ (replace C: with your drive).

 1. FLAG: Admin privileges required — Open Windows Terminal as administrator, then choose the PowerShell tab.